The Charles Williams Scholarship

 The Williams bequest was notable in that Mr. Williams specifically indicated that scholarship funds should be equally available to young men and to young women.
 For many years The Williams Scholarship was run as an “affiliate fund” of The Concord-Carlisle Scholarship Fund (CCSF) which enabled the mechanics of scholarship administration to be managed in concert with other CCSF affiliate funds.
 During that time, the Library Corporation provided financial support to Williams Scholars who attended universities and colleges all over the United States.

-In 2018, The Williams Scholarship was restructured to create two distinct awards, The Charles Williams Scholarship for Excellence in Music, and The Charles Williams Scholarship for Excellence in Visual Arts, both of which will be awarded on an annual basis.
-Assisting the Library Trustees will be The Williams Scholarship Committee, appointed from the Concord community.
-For more information on Charles Williams and the Fund, please click here.
+In 2018, The Williams Scholarship was restructured to create two distinct awards, The Charles Williams Scholarship for Excellence in Music, and The Charles Williams Scholarship for Excellence in Visual Arts.
+For a comprehensive list of Frequently Asked Questions, please click here.

 California Institute of the Arts